Learn to spot the signs of ATM skimming.

-Use familiar ATMs: ATMs located in dimly-lit areas or are frequently used late at night could be more susceptible to skimmers.
-Try to use an ATM at an inside location under video surveillance.
+Use familiar ATMs: ATMs located in dimly-lit areas or are frequently used late at night could be more likely to have skimmers.
+Try to use an ATM at an indoor location under video surveillance.

-- Check the card reader and keypad: If anything seems out of place or poorly attached to the ATM, gently tug on it.
-If it moves or comes away from the ATM, it may be a skimming device.
+Check the card reader and keypad: If anything seems out of place or poorly attached to the ATM, gently tug on it.
+If it moves or comes away from the ATM, it might be a skimming device.
+Don’t worry, you won’t break our ATM!

-- Look for hidden cameras: Look for small holes above the ATM screen or keypad that may contain a pinhole camera to capture your PIN.
+Look for hidden cameras: We know it sounds like a spy movie, but it’s real!
+Look for small holes above the ATM screen or keypad that may contain a pinhole camera to capture your PIN.

-- Protect your PIN: Shield your PIN with your hand when you type it onto the keypad.
-In the event you do encounter an ATM skimmer, this is the easiest way to protect yourself.
+Protect your PIN: Shield your PIN with your hand when you type it onto the keypad.
+In the event you do encounter an ATM skimmer without realizing it, this can protect your PIN from hidden camera.

-- Monitor your accounts: Make checking your accounts online part of your routine.
+Monitor your accounts: Check your accounts frequently.
 If you notice any suspicious transactions, notify us as quickly as possible.